igemsoftware2020/UC-Davis/TUTORIAL.md

 To run the same scenario using markov analysis, the user would need a background DNA sequence.
-As a testfile, the complete sequence of *Saccharomyces cerevisiae S288C* Chromosome I was downloaded from GenBank as a fasta file.
-This testfile is called sequence.fasta and can be found via this
+As a testfile, the complete sequence of *Saccharomyces cerevisiae S288C* Chromosome I was downloaded from GenBank in FASTA format.
+This testfile is called “sequence.fasta” and can be found via this filepath: 'data/sequence.fasta'.
-filepath: 'data/seqeunce.fasta'.

 Next the user must decide which markov order they want to use to train mbed.
-For the provided testfile (found in the data directory) sequence.fasta, the maximum order possible is 6.
+For the provided testfile sequence.fasta, the maximum order possible is 6.
 Selecting a higher number will result in an error message.
-To increase markov order one must also increase sequence in the file.
+To increase markov order one must also increase the amount (length) of DNA sequence in the file.

 It is again assumed that the user is working in the UC-Davis directory and any paths are relative to that.
-To effectively run this program, understanding markov models is recommended, however, a user can run this option if they understand that higher complexity sequence will create more realistic promoters.
+To effectively run this program, a competent understanding of Markov models is recommended, however, a user can run this option if they simply know that higher complexity sequence will create more realistic promoters.

-Scenario:
+###### Scenario:
 If a user wanted to make 15 promoters 500 base pairs long and embed a binding motif from testjaspar.1.jaspar (the test file mentioned above) they would need the jaspar filepath: data/testjaspar.1.jaspar.
-They could further specify that they wanted ~0.8 of the total promoters to have a single embedded motif.
+They could further specify that they wanted ~80% of the total promoters to have a single embedded motif.

 In this scenario they would like a more complex promoter sequence that more closely imitates the sequence of real promoters.
 For this example they must